2018-2019 Board of Directors

 Dr. Debendra Das Sharma is an Intel Fellow and Director of I/O Technology and Standards Group.
 He is an expert in IO subsystem and interface architecture, delivering Intel-wide critical interconnect technologies in Peripheral Component Interconnect Express (PCIe), coherency, multichip package interconnect, SoC, and rack scale architecture.
 He has been a lead contributor to multiple generations of PCI Express since its inception, a board member of PCI-SIG, and leads the PHY Logical group in PCI-SIG.
 Debendra joined Intel in 2001 from HP.
 He has a Ph.D. in Computer Engineering from the University of Massachusetts, Amherst and a Bachelor of Technology (Hons) degree in Computer Science and Engineering from the Indian Institute of Technology, Kharagpur.
 He holds 99 US patents.
 Debendra currently lives in Saratoga, CA with his wife and two sons.
 He enjoys reading and participating in various outdoor and volunteering activities with his family.

 Michael Diamond is Sr. Director of Strategic Marketing at NVIDIA.
 He was Vice President of Operations for Intensys, a Graphics Processor company, before joining NVIDIA in 2001.
-Mr. Diamond is a founder of the OpenPower Foundation and serves on its Board of Directors, served as its Vice President and Treasurer, serves on the OpenCAPI and PCI-SIG Board of Directors, served on the PC Gaming Alliance Board of Directors, and has authored or co-authored 71 patents.
+Mr. Diamond is on the PCI-SIG Board and OpenCAPI of Directors, is a founder and served on the OpenPower Foundation Board of Directors as its Vice President and Treasurer, served on the PC Gaming Alliance Board of Directors, and has authored or co-authored 71 patents.
 He holds a B.S.E. degree from California State University Northridge, an M.S.M.E. and M.B.A. from the University of Southern California, and attended Executive Management programs at Caltech and MIT-Sloan.

 Michael Krause is a VP and Fellow at Hewlett Packard Enterprise (HPE) within the corporate CTO organization.
 He is a member of the PCI-SIG Board of Directors.
 Since 2001, he has co-authored numerous PCI-SIG specifications, as well as co-chaired multiple technical workgroups.
 He is the HPE technical lead for PCI Express, as well as a variety of interconnect and fabric technologies covering multiple market segments.